 MSF Scientific Day is on 22 May 2025.
 This annual conference highlights medical research from fragile and conflict-affected settings, bringing together researchers, innovators, and advocates in humanitarian global health.

-MSF Scientific Day demonstrates that it's possible to conduct quality research in situations of humanitarian crisis, and it's imperative for MSF and others to support these communities to participate in and have access to research in order to:
+MSF Scientific Day demonstrates it's possible to conduct quality research in situations of humanitarian crisis, and it's imperative for MSF and others to support these communities to participate in and have access to research in order to:

 • stimulate improvement in the delivery and quality of medical care and public health interventions

-• inform humanitarian practice and policy, especially where there are no organisations addressing those knowledge gaps
+• inform humanitarian practice and policy, especially where there are no organisations addressing those knowledge gaps.

 Sign up to our mailing list to stay up to date on all the latest news: